beeware/briefcase/docs/how-to/contribute-code.rst

 identify sections of code that are only covered on particular platforms or Python versions.

+Of note, coverage reporting across Python versions can be a bit quirky.
+For instance, if coverage files are produced using one version of Python but coverage reporting is done on another, the report may include false positives for missed branches.
+Because of this, coverage reporting should always use the oldest version Python used to produce the coverage files.

 Coverage report for host platform and Python version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After running the test suite, you can generate a coverage report that ignores missing coverage for code for other platforms or version of Python by running:
+You can generate a coverage report for your platform and version of Python, for example Python 3.11, by running:

 .. tabs::